DreamingInBinary/Swiftjective-C/_posts/2021-06-01-WWDC-2021-The-Pregame-Quiz.md

 While the first iPhone was still a mystery to the rest of the world, even to those inside Apple, what was the codename it was known under internally at Apple?

 **Question 2:** <br />
 The iPhone actually _wasn't_ the first mobile phone to have iTunes on it.
-In fact, Apple collaborated another cell carrier to develop the ROKR E1, which had iTunes but was limited to 100 songs.
+In fact, Apple collaborated another cell manufacturer to develop the ROKR E1, which had iTunes but was limited to 100 songs.
 Which carrier was it?

 **Question 3:** <br />
 Before we had an official SDK for iPhoneOS, Jobs infamously promoted the use of web apps as a means to getting third party applications on the iPhone.
 What was the name of one of the very first of these apps (which was a shopping list)?